Suspect identified in attempted NYC subway robbery that left Asian woman dead

 David Robinson, 52, is being sought by police in connection to the incident that unfolded in a Manhattan subway station on July 17, the New York Police Department tells Fox News.

-Than Htwe Than, 58, underwent surgery for a severe head injury following the attempted robbery.
+Than Htwe, 58, underwent surgery for a severe head injury following the attempted robbery.

 POLICE RELEASE VIDEO AFTER MOTHER TUMBLES DOWN SUBWAY STAIRCASE